 There are many ways to practice restorative justice.
 The YWCA Madison uses the Circle process.
 A Restorative Justice Circle gives participants an equal voice and uses a talking piece that allows one person to talk at a time.
 We use the Circle Process to teach our restorative justice curriculum to middle and high school students.
 After completing our curriculum, these students become Circle Keepers in their schools.
 They then facilitate discipline Circles for their peers who were referred for a disciplinary infraction such as truancy, insubordination, peer conflict or others.
 Discipline Circles also include school staff, YWCA representation, a support person for the referred student, and any other appropriate people who may have been impacted.

 Access restorative justice resources here.

 Videos about Restorative Justice

-81% (110 out of 136) students who participate in a 2013 Restorative Justice referral circles showed attitude and behavioral improvements.
-Students who participate in referral circles are more likely to become connected to the school community and stay in school until graduation.
+- 86% (159 out of 185) students who participate in a 2014 Restorative Justice referral circles showed attitude and behavioral improvements.

 - 75% of Restorative Justice participants feel more connected to their schools.